 Driving: Another great option is to drive.
 The streets are steep in this district and parking can be tricky, but it's a good option if you are coming in from outside of San Francisco.
 This event attracts around 10,000 people from around the Bay every year, so parking will be tough right near the festival.
 I recommend heading five or six blocks away in order to find a good spot.

 San Francisco's weather in the fall is perfect, which is why you will find almost a dozen street fairs in October.
 Here are just a few others that I think you will enjoy.

-The Wharf Fest: On Saturday, October 24 head over to Fisherman's Wharf for this year's Wharf Fest.
+The Wharf Fest: This October head over to Fisherman's Wharf for this year's Wharf Fest.
 This annual event features live music, gourmet food, and tons of other activities.
 Other highlights include the chowder competition and the Segway obstacle course.
 Find festivals details here.

-Potrero Hill Festival: On Saturday, October 17, head over to Potrero Hill for their annual festival.
+Potrero Hill Festival: Another fun event this month is the Potrero Hill annual festival.
 It includes food from dozens of local restaurants and cafes, live entertainment, a petting zoo, and more.
 Click here for full details.

 Halloween: San Francisco is THE place to celebrate Halloween.
-This year, it will be even more fun as the holiday lands on a Saturday night.
-Click here for a list of events and activities for Halloween 2015.
+This year, it will be even more fun with costume parties, cruises, and fun things to do with the entire family.
+Click here for a list of events and activities for Halloween.

 50 Free Activities: Are you looking for something fun to do this weekend?
 If so, then check out my list of 50 free activities all around San Francisco.
 They range from a visit to the Cable Car Museum to catching three free innings of San Francisco Giants baseball.
 Click here to check out the entire list.